EXPLORE - NEW TERRITORIES BUS TOUR 1

 Wong Shek Pier

 There are steps leading to a family trail and tree walk and climbing these steps leads to wonderful panoramic views across the bay to Grass Island, Ko Lau Wan, Wan Tsai and Sharp Peak.
 This is another location popular with hikers and there is a trail which leads round the coast to join the MacLehose Trail for the popular walk to Tai Long Wan, Hong Kong’s best beach.
-This is an area you’ll probably want to return to someday.

 There is a popular BBQ and picnic site adjacent to the bus terminus with scenic views across the bay to forested hillsides.

 Take the 94 bus back to Sai Kung Bus Terminus.
 There is more picturesque coastal scenery on the later stages of the journey between Mak Pin and Sai Kung Town.
 The ride takes 30/35 minutes and the bus terminus at Sai Kung is located next to the promenade.

 SAI KUNG - is a busy coastal town with very picturesque harbour overlooked by the hills of Ma On Shan Country Park dominated by the towering Ma On Shan Peak.
 From the promenade there are scenic views to small islands throughout the bay.

 Fishing boats form a floating market and line the quay displaying their catch and selling direct to locals and the many seafood restaurants.
 Fish are prepared, bagged and passed up to the quay in fishing nets and dollars are tossed into the nets in exchange.
 Sampans and kaidos ferry people to the islands and ply for trade with visitors.

 Locally caught fish is sold daily from boats in a floating market at Sai Kung alongside the promenade